Manfred Mann: 1963–1966: Paul Jones era

 With the success of "Do Wah Diddy Diddy" the sound of the group's singles moved away from the jazzy, blues-based music of their early years to a pop hybrid that continued to make hit singles from cover material.
 They hit No. 3 in the UK with another girl-group cover, "Sha La La" (originally by the Shirelles), which also reached No. 12 in the US and Canada, and followed it with the sentimental "Come Tomorrow" (originally by Marie Knight) but both were of a noticeably lighter texture than their earliest output.
 Meanwhile, B-sides and four-song EPs showcased original material and instrumental solos.
 The group also returned to jazz and R&B themes on their albums: their first, 1964's The Five Faces of Manfred Mann, included standards such as "Smokestack Lightning" while the second and last with this line-up, Mann Made, offered several self-composed instrumentals and a version of "Stormy Monday Blues" alongside novelties and pop ballads.
 With a cover of Maxine Brown's "Oh No Not My Baby" began a phase of new depth and sophistication in the arrangements of their singles.
 The group began its string of successes with Bob Dylan songs with a track on the best-selling EP The One in the Middle, "With God on Our Side", next reaching No. 2 in the UK with "If You Gotta Go, Go Now".
-The EP's title track reached the British top ten singles, the last self-written song (by Jones) and the band's last R'n'B workout to do so.
+The EP's title track reached the British Top 10, the last self-written song (by Jones) and the band's last R'n'B workout to do so.
 The run climaxed with a second UK No. 1 single, "Pretty Flamingo", produced by John Burgess.